BrandonEmmerich/news_api/README.md

 # News API Project

-There are two news api services that this program collects data from:
+This project collects news, in Chinese, from the following sources:
-1. NewsAPI
+1. NewsAPI (a news aggregation API service)
-2. WebHoes
+2. WebHose (a news aggregation API service)
+3. EastMoney (a content publisher API that we hit with a get request)